Finding missing or moved photos

 Using the Cmd modifier does move the photos, but it also deletes the

 originals.
-Now, what happens if the moved photos got corrupted during the
+So, what happens if the moved photos were corrupted during the

 move process?